I apply my background as a technical writer with a Master of Science degree to evaluate products and clearly explain their features.

 - Joules: needs to be high to increase the surge protector's life expectancy.

 You want a low clamping voltage.
-This is the amount of voltage that is let through.
+That is the amount of voltage that is let through.
 You don't want to let through too high a voltage, as it will blow your equipment.

 The standard clamping for a 120-volt line is 330 volts.
-Don't buy anything that allows more than that through.
+So don't buy anything that allows more than that through.

 If this absorption rate is too low, you may only be protected for a single event.
 Then you will need to get a new surge protector.
-That's another mistake many people make.
+Unfortunately, that's another mistake many people make.
 They don't realize that the surge protector is not going to protect them indefinitely.

 Some of the cheaper surge protectors only provide protection once.
-It's like a fuse blowing.
-You do want to protect your equipment, but you also don't want to keep buying a new surge protector each time it protects you.
+After that, it's like a fuse blowing.
+You do indeed want to protect your equipment, but you also don't want to keep buying a new surge protector each time it saves you from disaster.

 If you use one that has a sufficiently high joule rating, then it should last through many power surges and spikes.

 I suggest a rating of over 3000 joules.
 With anything less, your surge protector may not survive a spike.
-Your equipment may not be protected if you get more than one high voltage spike before replacing the surge protector.
+Therefore, it may not protect your equipment if you get more than one high voltage spike before replacing it.

 A single high voltage spike may destroy surge protectors that have a low joule rating.
 You'll need to replace these cheap protectors often.
 You'll end up saving more money in the long run by getting a good surge protector with the proper joule rating in the first place.